EPLHREU/steno-stuff/README.md

 I've easily ran out of 128Gb of RAM with this script, so it's best kept to small relevant datasets (or being improved/re-written).
 "p2.erl" stands for __p__hrase analyser version __2__.

+## `practise.sh`
+A script to extract card entries from my steno Anki desk and put them into a command-line typing tool.
+Whilst doing this it:
+- extracts the second field containing the text that it matched against
+- shuffles the lines into a random order
+- limits the selection to 100 entries to make sure it isn't too long
+- removes all new lines, replacing them with spaces joining all the lines into 1 (can be improved)
+- uses this text as input for `speedpad` to display and write against for practise